Due Diligence Guidelines: Introduction

 About Real Estate Due Diligence

-It is desired that these guidelines will provide assistance that will help in facilitating the timely review and comprehensive understanding of real estate transactions that is expected by the Board of Regents and necessitated by our roles as public servants.
+Following these guidelines will facilitate the timely review and comprehensive understanding of real estate transactions that is expected by the Board of Regents and necessitated by our roles as public servants.
 To that end, the following general comments are made:

-Involving the Central Office early in the process (even before formally submitting a real estate transaction to the Central Office) will insure that the real estate transaction is one that will be able to be consummated.
-This would be helpful for real estate transactions requiring Board approval and also routine real estate transactions, but is almost essential for non-routine real estate transactions (real estate transactions for which there have been no Due Diligence guidelines established).
-Experience has shown that without this early involvement, significant time is frequently spent trying to undo what has already been done to salvage a real estate transaction.
+Consulting with the System Office early in the process is helpful for real estate transactions requiring Board approval and routine real estate transactions, and is essential for non-routine real estate transactions (real estate transactions for which there have been no Due Diligence guidelines established).

 All agreements are reviewed for legal and business adequacy.
-If the institution negotiated terms differing from those contained in the standard agreement then it is helpful to state this and to point out the specific areas that differ.
-This will preclude a review of the complete document and will permit focus on the differing terms which will result in a quicker review.
+If the institution negotiated terms differing from those contained in the standard agreement then it is helpful to state this and to provide a redline document highlighting any differences.
 Additionally, if there are no modifications to the standard agreement, then stating this will also expedite the review.

-Communication around the Central Office often causes confusion.
-The Attorney General’s office is tasked with providing legal advice only.
-The Attorney General’s Office is not tasked with providing advice on business term issues.
-When the Central Office is circumvented the Attorney General’s Office frequently provides advice on business terms.
+The Attorney General’s office is tasked with providing legal advice only, not advice on business term issues.
+When the System Office is circumvented the Attorney General’s Office frequently provides advice on business terms.
 This advice may be in conflict with Board policy, approval or intent.
 Not all real estate transactions require specific review by the Attorney General’s Office.
-The Central Office can help facilitate review by the Attorney General’s Office of specific items requiring review.
-If there is the necessity for direct communication between the institution and the Attorney General’s office, this will be coordinated by the Central Office on a case by case basis.
+The System Office can help facilitate review by the Attorney General’s Office of specific items requiring review.
+If there is the necessity for direct communication between the institution and the Attorney General’s office, this will be coordinated by the System Office on a case by case basis.